 2. Reconnaissance and mapping The tester studies your application architecture, maps all endpoints, identifies user roles, and understands how data flows through your system.
 This is where a manual tester adds value over a scanner.
 Understanding your product means testing it like someone who wants to break it, not someone running a checklist.

-3. Testing (the core engagement) The tester works through your application systematically, following OWASP WSTG v5.0 methodology:
+3. Testing (the core engagement) The tester works through your application systematically, following OWASP WSTG v5.0 methodology and mapping findings to MITRE ATT&CK techniques where applicable:

 - Authentication: can login be bypassed?
 Are password reset flows secure?